Harshal0902/TSPS/README.md

 - Custom scroll bar

 ## Issue
-- Our partner section is not visible in responsive mode
+- Our partner section is not visible in responsive mode (Solved)

 ## Future Scope
 - Building the site from React Js